I Am At Tate Exchange Festival

 Frederick Hugh House invite visitors to come and make their own carnival masks before joining in a march with other schools, featuring samba drums and dancing.

-Paul Pearce from St Giles School will be setting up a communication installation and is inviting members of the public and those working in the cultural sector to join him and explore new games and tech used in SEND education.
-Open for all from 2pm onwards.
+Paul Pearce and Lynne Castle from St Giles School will be setting up an interactive space for the general public and those working in the cultural sector.
+You are invited to take part in an interactive sensory story of Gorilla Loves Vanilla along with games and tech used in Special Educational Needs Disabilities education.
+Open for all from 3.30pm onwards.

 The Big Change Series #3: LEARN